Dun doo dee do

 "It is a mortifying truth, and ought to teach the wisest of us humility, that many of the most valuable discoveries have been the result of chance rather than of contemplation, and of accident rather than of design." ~ Charles Caleb Colton

-The second Phantom showed his face at Fenton Works again, they were going to remerge, even if Fenton had to drag his wayward half, kicking and cursing, into the basement by his pretty white hair.
+Fenton was almost curious himself how Phantom would answer that, what with Val—wait, no, they were going to merge back before that could happen, even if he had to drag his wayward half, kicking and cursing, into the basement by his pretty white hair.

 "What are our parents doing in our room?
 Where's the Ghost Catcher?"